c0mix/SaturnV/README.md

 - OS: Ubuntu 18.04.4 LTS (This is not mandatory but I've tested the tool on it)

 #### Firewall and Security
-If you are using Amazon AWS ec2 instances as bots (or any other provider witch uses bult-in firewall configuration), please remember to setup accordingly your security policy, in particular masscan needs the port 44444 open.
+If you are using Amazon AWS ec2 instances as bots (or any other provider witch uses built-in firewall configuration), please remember to setup accordingly your security policy, in particular masscan needs the port 44444 open.
 Below is provided an example of AWS security rule configuration.

 ![](img/aws_sec_rule.png)